rminelli/backend-assessment-insurance-company/README.md

 # Run the app
 $ npm start

+# Run the app with nodemon
+$ npm run start-dev

 # The api is running at http://127.0.0.1:3000/api/
 # Use Postman a client REST to test the API.